 If you love to bake like I do, you know that it’s easy for this area to throw off a healthy eating plan.
 Go guilt-free with your baking sessions by using whole-grain flours in your goodies.
 Unlike refined flours (think all-purpose flour in a big white bag) the unrefined, whole-grain flour has the bran and germ of the grain intact.
 This means they pack a greater nutritional punch than refined flours.
 Some great whole-grain flours are barley, oat and spelt flour.
 You’ll notice that whole grain flours are heartier and have a more complex taste than refined flours.
 Play with your recipes and start gradually subbing whole grain flours for some of your usual flours.

-Dine on smaller plates.
+Eat from smaller plates.

 Ever eaten a larger meal from a larger plate and then felt overly full?
 When your food is served in a larger portion than you actually need, your brain is tricked into believing that you should eat it all.
 When you eat on a smaller plate, your brain is also tricked into thinking the opposite – that you’ve eaten enough.
 Serve your meals on a small 8 or 9″ plate to reduce the temptation for overeating.